Toilets for everyone: moving to gender neutral bathrooms in our London office

-Everyone, everywhere has the right to access safe and appropriate toilets.
-This year, as global awareness rose of issues people who don’t associate with simply male or female genders face when using public toilets, WaterAid decided to look close to home in ensuring everyone’s rights are met.
+This year, as global awareness increased around the issues non-binary people face when using public toilets, WaterAid decided to look close to home in ensuring everyone’s rights are met.

-Over the past year we have increased our awareness and understanding of some of the issues and obstacles to responding to nature’s call facing gender minorities – that is, people who identify themselves as transgender, intersex or just neither completely male nor female.
+Over the past year we have increased our awareness and understanding of some of the issues faced by people who identify as transgender or non-binary when accessing toilets.

-We have seen stories emerging from around the world of some of these challenges as well as of demands raised by transgender activists and communities and the solutions being instigated.
-For example Bhopal in India, Vancouver in Canada and Brighton in the UK, to name a few, have seen state or local governments recognise the challenges and respond by creating or adapting public toilets to have gender-neutral toilets or separate cubicles for ‘third gender’ or transgender people.
+We have seen stories from around the world of some of these challenges, as well as demands from transgender activists and communities, and the solutions being instigated.
+For example, in Bhopal in India, Vancouver in Canada and Brighton in the UK, state or local governments recognise the challenges and create or adapt public toilets to include gender-neutral toilets or separate cubicles for ‘third gender’ or transgender people.

 It has been encouraging to see that there are many others interested in and already working or beginning to work on this issue, and we have been able to connect with others with whom we are now collaborating.

 All of this triggered reflections at WaterAid about the toilet set up in our own offices.
 What could we do to be more inclusive of staff or visitors who don’t identify as men or women?

 There had also been conversations about how we can better manage our bathroom facilities.
 Occupancy in the London office has grown over the past two years, and, with WaterAids 70/30 female to male gender split, the women's bathrooms were being overused compared with the men’.
 This was not only causing bottlenecks at key times, but also more maintenance issues in the women's bathrooms.